-Pseudonymity with respect to linkability5
+11 Pseudonymity with respect to linkability 16

 Whereas anonymity and accountability are the extremes with respect to linkability to subjects, pseudonymity is the entire field between and including these extremes.
 Thus, pseudonymity comprises all degrees of linkability to a subject.
 Using the same pseudonym more than once, the holder may establish a reputation.
-Moreover, accountability can be realized with pseudonyms.
 Some kinds of pseudonyms enable dealing with claims in case of abuse of unlinkability to holders: Firstly, third parties may have the possibility to reveal the identity of the holder in order to provide means for investigation or prosecution.
 Secondly, third parties may act as liability brokers of the holder to clear a debt or settle a claim.